Home » How Do Rats Defend Themselves?

 Unlike most domestic cats, feral cats are excellent rat-catchers.

-Stray cats do not rely on food provided by humans, which means they have to fend for themselves by hunting rats, mice, and other small animals.
+Stray cats do not rely on human food, so they must fend for themselves by hunting rats, mice, and other small animals.

 Feral cats can help reduce rat populations in particular situations but might not effectively deal with infestations if they have other food sources.